 Jennifer Hole spent many of her formative years pretending stories when no one was around.
-Frequently these stories involved romance and her amazing singing if she’s being honest.
+Frequently these stories involved romance and her amazing singing, if she’s being honest.
 Numerous story lines required playing the Chicago song “Hard Habit to Break.”
-In college, she read as many books as possible, mostly fiction but also history, religion, and philosophy (luckily or not she had little parental input into the requirements of the “real world,” they for some reason trusted “her judgment”) while spending the rest of her time singing or eventually composing music and learning rudimentary guitar.
+In college, she read as many books as possible, mostly fiction but also history, religion, and philosophy (luckily or not she had little parental input into the requirements of the “real world,” they for some reason trusted “her judgment”) while spending the rest of her time singing or eventually composing music and teaching herself to play the guitar.
 She also experimented with a variety of healthy and unhealthy forms of independent living.

 However, the real world was right around the corner and clearly needed saving.
 She traded in her books and still rudimentary guitar skills, left the world of open mics behind her, and spent the next 20 years working in sustainable development and nature conservation, managing research teams conducting biodiversity assessments in West African jungles and assorted groups of international policy wonks at UN meetings.

 Working in both science and policy she researched, wrote, or edited a bunch of publications on ecology or sustainability.
 She worked with folks from industry (like mining), academia (like frog scientists), government (you got this one), NGOs, foundations, the media, from lots of different countries.
 She spent time living and working or studying in England, India, the Philippines, New Zealand, Mexico, Guinea, Ghana, England again, frequently in small, rural villages (or tents in a forest) and she’s travelled to meeting rooms in lots of other countries while still speaking only one language with any fluency.